Denoise¶

 --without-shielding Don't try shielding cores

-ReBench will try to use rebench-denoise
+ReBench will try to use rebench-denoise automatically.

 However, it may be used as a stand-alone tool manually as well.

-The commands are minimize
+The commands are minimize, restore, and exec.

-command will configure the system for reliable performance
+The minimize command will configure the system for reliable performance

 and reduced interference.

-command will set the system back to a state that
+The restore command will set the system back to a state that

 is the presumed standard state.

-will be executed as a program.
+With exec, the arguments provided after a -- will be executed as a program.

-Depending on the settings, this will include nice -n-20
+Depending on the settings, this will include nice -n-20 and the command to

 use core shielding.